aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 ## Step 11: Handle the "new" command
 Messages sent to the bot are handled by the `MessageReceivedAsync` method in `RootDialog.cs`.
 To keep the example relatively simple, the method simply looks for keywords in the text and acts accordingly.
 A more sophisticated app might use [LUIS](https://luis.ai) to detect intents and entities.

-At line 143 add a handler for the "new" keyword:
+In `MessageReceivedAsync`, add a handler for the "new" keyword:
 ```csharp
   else if (cmd.Contains("new"))
   {